SPM Linux

 if you want to make sure that packages are always built from source, run this instead:

-; sh spm/install.sh src
+; sh spm/new.sh src

-gnunet mkfs.vfat mkfs.btrfs
+gnunet (or curl) mkfs.vfat (dosfstools) mkfs.btrfs (btrfs-progs) tpm2-tools efivar

 clang git ssh-keygen